 In this blog post, I will show you how to sync between two Azure Blob Storage accounts and how to sync between Azure File Shares, as well as how to sync between Azure Blob and Azure Files.
-This scenario is very useful if you have an application that is designed to read/write to a single file share and you have another application that is deployed in another Azure subscription which requires access to the same files.
+This scenario is very useful if you have an application that is designed to read/write to a single file share and you have another application that is deployed in another Azure subscription that requires access to the same files.
 In this way, you can sync between Azure File Shares or Blob Storage.

 For this scenario, we will make use of the AzCopy tool which is a command-line utility that you can use to copy/sync blobs or files to or from a storage account.
 If you are new to this tool, then make sure to check the get started document from Microsoft here.
 The good news is, Microsoft recently added Sync support for AzCopy starting with version 10.3.0 and later.